-- The Spanish Ministry of Education, Culture and Sport (MECD).
-This is the best way of making an application as the MECD is the department responsible for authorising recognition.
+- The Spanish Ministry of Education, Culture, and Sport (MECD).
+This is the best way of making an application as the MECD is the department responsible for authorizing recognition.
 You can apply through the MECD website or through one of the registries in Madrid.

 - The Spanish embassy or consulate in your home country.

-- Any Spanish government office that serves as a public registry office at national, regional or local level.
+- Any Spanish government office that serves as a public registry office at the national, regional, or local level.

 If you are applying for partial recognition, you can usually do this through the Spanish university where you are applying to study.